NHERI-SimCenter/pelicun/README.md

   - **Automatic code formatting**: Further improve consistency in coding style by using [black](https://black.readthedocs.io/en/stable/) to review and format the code when needed.

-  - **Remove `bldg` from variable and class names**: Following the changes mentioned earlier, we dropped `bldg` from lables where the functionality is no longer limited to buildings.
+  - **Remove `bldg` from variable and class names**: Following the changes mentioned earlier, we dropped `bldg` from labels where the functionality is no longer limited to buildings.

   - **Introduce `calibrated` attribute for demand model**: This new attribute will allow users to check if a model has already been calibrated to the provided empirical data.